mycelium-ethereum/perpetual-pools-contracts/documentation/Mechanism of action.md

 Creating a pool will:
 1. Take the current price for the market
-2. If this is the first time that this market data has been used:
+2. If this is the first pool to use the market data:
    1. Start a new interval
    2. Add a price sample to the market/update interval price data
 3. Otherwise, if the current price and the last price sample taken are not the same, a new sample will be added to the price data for the market/update interval